Glucuronyl transferase deficiency (type I Crigler-Najjar); Arias syndrome (type II Crigler-Najjar)

 Infants with the severe form of the disease (type I) may continue to have jaundice into adulthood, and may need daily treatment.
 If not treated, this severe form of the disease will lead to death in childhood.

 People with this condition who reach adulthood will develop brain damage due to jaundice (kernicterus), even with regular treatment.
-The life expectancy for type I disease is 30 years.
+The life expectancy for someone with type I disease is 30 years.

 Possible complications include: